shruthi64/Socket-Programming-in-C/03-Age-UDP/README.md

 # Socket Programming in C

-A simple UDP Server-Client program that accepts a client connection and calculates the age in terms of years, months and days, given a date of birth.
+A simple UDP Server-Client program that calculates the age in terms of years, months and days, given a date of birth.

 ## Implementation